Environments and Terrain Tools

 - Click the Select tool.

-- Click and drag to create a region bounding box.
+- Click and drag to create a region bounding box (maximum of 512 studs along any axis).

 - Manipulate the region with the Move, Resize, and Rotate tools.
-These tools are very similar to how they're used with parts.
+These tools are very similar to how they're used with parts, except that movement can only be done in increments of 4 studs and rotation in 90° increments.

 Filling and Deleting